 In my experience, if the patient is not wanting contact lenses he/she will not take care of them appropriately and/or will not be successful at handling the lenses.
 On the flip side, the parent(s) need to agree to assume the financial responsibility of fit, follow up, and materials; also, they must agree that their child is mature enough to take care of the contacts on his/her own.

 Do you have specific questions about fitting your child with glasses or contacts?
 Contact Dr. Fung at Browz Eyeware, and we’ll be happy to assist.

 Browz Eyeware pediatric optometry division is a source of pride for our practice.
 Our experienced team works diligently to ensure that infants, children and teens have the ability to see, perceive and experience the world to their highest potential.

 Make pediatric eye exams a priority.
 Don’t wait until your child faces issues at school or in other areas of life – contact Browz Eyeware now.
 Visit us for a routine comprehensive pediatric eye exam, or come to us with your concerns regarding your infant or toddler’s vision, and we’ll make sure to find the optimal solution for his or her visual problems.
 Let us bring great eye health and vision care to you and your family for many years to come.

-Browz Eyeware serves patients from in, and around Calgary, Alberta.
+Browz Eyeware serves patients from in, and around Bridgeland, Alberta.